Mazinger Z: Infinity

 Mazinger Z: Infinity (劇場版 マジンガーZ ／ INFINITY, Gekijōban Majingā Zetto / Infiniti) is a 2017 Japanese animated super robot film directed by Junji Shimizu.
 It serves as a sequel to the Mazinger Z and Great Mazinger anime series.
 The film takes place 10 years after the events of the original series.
 The film was produced to commemorate the 45th anniversary of the original Mazinger Z. It premiered worldwide in on October 28, 2017 at the 12th Rome Film Festival, and in Japan on January 13, 2018.

-Mazinger Z: Infinity also marks Ichiro Mizuki's final theme song contribution prior to his passing on December 12, 2022.